Insanity defense: M'Naghten test

 The guidelines for the M'Naghten Rules, state, among other things, and evaluating the criminal responsibility for defendants claiming to be insane were settled in the British courts in the case of Daniel M'Naghten in 1843.
 M'Naghten was a Scottish woodcutter who killed the secretary to the prime minister, Edward Drummond, in a botched attempt to assassinate the prime minister himself.
 M'Naghten apparently believed that the prime minister was the architect of the myriad of personal and financial misfortunes that had befallen him.
 During his trial, nine witnesses testified to the fact that he was insane, and the jury acquitted him, finding him "not guilty by reason of insanity".

 The House of Lords asked the judges of the common law courts to answer five questions on insanity as a criminal defence, and the formulation that emerged from their review—that a defendant should not be held responsible for their actions only if, as a result of their mental disease or defect, they (i) did not know that their act would be wrong; or (ii) did not understand the nature and quality of their actions—became the basis of the law governing legal responsibility in cases of insanity in England.
 Under the rules, loss of control because of mental illness was no defense.

 The M'Naghten rule was embraced with almost no modification by American courts and legislatures for more than 100 years, until the mid-20th century.
+It was first used as a defense in the United States in the case of People v.
+Freeman in 1847, where an Afro-Native man from Auburn, New York was tried for a quadruple murder.
+William H. Seward represented William Freeman and argued that Freeman was mentally insane after being committed to the Auburn State Prison for a crime Freeman insisted he did not commit.
+This was a novel defense at the time, and produced much controversy in the town of Auburn, New York, and throughout the United States at large.

 Durham/New Hampshire test

 The strict M'Naghten standard for the insanity defense was widely used until the 1950s and the case of Durham v.
 United States case.
 In the Durham case, the court ruled that a defendant is entitled to acquittal if the crime was the product of their mental illness (i.e., crime would not have been committed but for the disease).
-The test, also called the Product Test, is broader than either the M'Naghten test or the irresistible impulse test.
+The Durham rule, also called the Product Test, is broader than either the M'Naghten test or the irresistible impulse test.
 The test has more lenient guidelines for the insanity defense, but it addressed the issue of convicting mentally ill defendants, which was allowed under the M'Naghten Rule.
 However, the Durham standard drew much criticism because of its expansive definition of legal insanity.
+It was abandoned in the 1970s, after the case of United States v.
+Brawner (1972).